cmendo16/Trash-Bots/README.md

 # Trash-Bots
-A repository to hold files related to
+A repository to hold files related to bots